geryb-bg/gery-web/blog/WebUSB/Example/article.md

 };
 ```

+As you can see in the code above we are declaring the device in the global scope so that once we have connected to it we will have access to it in all other parts of the code.
 We would also like to be able to disconnect from the device, that part is done by calling the `.close()` method:

 ```js
 disconnectButton.onclick = async () => {